TaiJosh/Database-Design/README.md

 ### Introduction

 There are only two types of accounts at this time: Checking and Savings accounts.
 The provided column list was separated into appropriate entities (tables) with relationships between these entities defined.
-I picked the appropriate data types for each of the columns, established data integrity rules by defining primary key, secondary key and some unique constraints.
+Appropriate data types for each of the columns were picked.
+Also data integrity rules were established by defining primary keys, secondary keys and some unique constraints.

 ### Tool